top of page

 Where do we meet?

-For Board & Train and Day School services we will either meet at your home, when the trainer picks up your pup, or at our trainers home if you prefer to drop your pup off.
-For Day Training and Private Lessons you will either meet at your home, or a pre-determined public location.
+For Board & Train and Pup School services we will either meet at your home, when the trainer picks up your pup, or at our trainers home if you prefer to drop your pup off.
+For Adventure Outings and Private Lessons you will either meet at your home, or a pre-determined public location.

 Private Lessons